HendMuhmmad/Tiny-language-parser/README.md

 # Tiny-language-parser
-Implementation of a Tiny parser using recursive descent method
+Desktop application of a Tiny parser with recursive descent method using python and pyqt5 .

+## Notes
+* Parsing is the task of determining the syntax, or structure, of a program.
+It is called syntax analysis.
+* In TINY there are two basic kinds of structures: statements and expressions.
+* There are five kind of statements (if-statements, repeat-statements, assign-statements, read-statements, and write-statements) and three kinds of expressions ( operator-       expression, constant expressions, and identifier expressions).